Dictionary / Arabic - Turkish Terminology

 As an Islamic term: The action of Allah that emerges from His rubûbiyyah.
 It is as follows:

-رَبِّ That is, He Who does tarbiyyah the ‘âlam with all its component parts, each of which is an ‘âlam, and particles of which orderly move like stars.
+رَبِّ That is, He Who does tarbiyyah the ‘âlam with all its components, each of which is an ‘âlam, and particles of which orderly move like stars.

 Signs of Miraculousness-43